talesmateus123/react-calculator/README.md

 This repository is an example of a project that implements the react js resources and the testing-library to test the application.

-## Instructions to execute this project
+## Instructions for running this project

 In the project directory, you can run: